DalpatRathore/vscode-extensions-docket/README.md

 <img src="icons/logo.png" alt="VSCode Extensions Docket">

-V S Code extensions feature let’s you add languages, debuggers and tools to your installation to support your development workflow.
+VS Code is one of the best IDE.
+VS Code extensions feature let’s you add languages, debuggers and tools to your installation to support your development workflow.

-💪 Boost productivity with these amazing V S Code extensions. 🚀🚀🚀
+💪 Boost productivity with these amazing VS Code extensions. 🚀🚀🚀
 ```mermaid
 flowchart LR
     A[[V S Code]]o---oB([Intelligent Extensions])